Google Ads Glossary

 In PPC advertising, ad copy is the headline, text and URL implemented in the actual online ad.
 It is used to persuade users to click through to a website.

 Broad Match #

-The most open of criterias for a keyword match.
+The most open of criteria for a keyword match.
 Broad match allows keywords to match a search query with variants, semantic phrases, expanded phrases and more.
-It is generally not best practise to use broad match, but instead to tend towards the more refined match type, broad match modified.
+It is generally not best practice to use broad match, but instead to tend towards the more refined match type, broad match modified.